nebari-dev/nebari-docs/docs/docs/how-tos/nebari-upgrade.md

 This is a guide to upgrade Nebari to a newer version.

 :::note Breaking upgrades
-If you are updgrading from an older version, (e.g. v0.3.14 (or earlier), to v0.4), the cluster cannot be upgraded in-situ so you must perform a redeployment.
+If you are upgrading from an older version, (e.g. v0.3.14 (or earlier), to v0.4), the cluster cannot be upgraded in-situ so you must perform a redeployment.
 Please pay extra attention to the highlighted `Breaking upgrades` steps throughout the process!
 :::

 ## Backup existing data